typograph/pysimiam/doc/coursera.rst

 How to test it all
 ------------------

 To test your code, the simulator is set up to either use the blending arbitration mechanism or the switching arbitration mechanism.
-If ``obj.is_blending`` is ``true``, then blending is used, otherwise switching is used.
+If ``self.is_blending`` is ``true``, then blending is used, otherwise switching is used.

 Here are some tips to the test the four parts: